supershaneski/chatgpt-with-image-sample/README.md

 # DALL·E 3

+Since OpenAI added [DALL·E 3 image creation in ChatGPT](https://openai.com/blog/dall-e-3-is-now-available-in-chatgpt-plus-and-enterprise), users soon realized that it would have been better if they can use DALL·E 3 and Image Analysis at the same chat session.
+But the way it is currently implemented in ChatGPT, it seem not possible unless you download and upload the images back and forth from different sessions.
+As the Japanese would say, めんどくせー.

+So for this project, I added DALL·E image creation ＼(^o^)／!
+However, when I was updating this project, DALL·E 3 API is not yet available 😂.

 To control image creation, I added instruction in the ***system prompt*** that the AI will only help in crafting the image prompt and let the user decide which one to create before triggering the image creation function.